-Bachelor in Design: Videogame Design and Virtual Environments
+Bachelor in Design: Videogame Design and Virtual Environments Track

-A REVOLUTIONARY BACHELOR IN VIDEOGAME DESIGN
+A REVOLUTIONARY BACHELOR IN DESIGN: VIDEOGAME AND VIRTUAL ENVIRONMENTS TRACK

-The Bachelor in Design: Videogame Design and Virtual Environments at IE University is a revolutionary program that integrates our distinguished academic tradition, unmatched faculty expertise and worldwide industry connections.
+The Bachelor in Design: Videogame Design and Virtual Environments track at IE University is a revolutionary program that integrates our distinguished academic tradition, unmatched faculty expertise and worldwide industry connections.
 This curriculum is designed to transform avid gamers and those curious about virtual worlds into professional game designers ready to make their mark on the industry.

 We equip driven individuals with the comprehensive skill set needed to excel in the fast-paced world of game design.
 Through immersive, hands-on learning experiences, students find the perfect blend of theoretical understanding and practical application, working on real-world virtual design projects.

 Our dynamic approach ensures that graduates are not only adept in the latest design and technology but are also poised to anticipate and shape the future trends of the gaming industry.
-By the end of this cutting-edge video game design degree, students will be capable of crafting engaging, immersive digital experiences that captivate audiences.
+By the end of this cutting-edge videogame design degree, students will be capable of crafting engaging, immersive digital experiences that captivate audiences.

 FIRST YEAR